Technigo/project-express-api/README.md

 Once ready with the priject I deployed it at heroku.

+Tools used: Express, javaScript

 If I had more time I would have made queries.

 ## View it live

-https://jennifers-express-deploy.herokuapp.com/  - Don't forget to add the above endpoints :)
+https://jennifers-express-deploy.herokuapp.com/  - Don't forget to add the above endpoints when viewing in the browser :)